-One of the most worrisome issues new parents face is when their baby refuses to eat.
+One of the most worrisome issues I see new parents face is when their baby refuses to eat.
 From being sick to being extra sensitive to texture in food, there are several reason why babies refuse food.
-Understanding why will shed light on how you can help your little one overcome the obstacles of food refusal and other baby feeding challenges.

 When your baby won’t eat, it can be a temporary thing, or it can develop into a concerning pattern.